Sex education in India: Efficacy

 In a study conducted in Tamil Nadu, 29% of women and 58% of men attending an outpatient clinic were aware of AIDS/STDs, however only 12% of women and 26% of men attending an STD clinic were aware of AIDS.
 The conclusion from this study was that mass media had been more effective at disseminating information about HIV/AIDS than the radio.
-However, this study also showed that mothers were not knowledgeable about Mother-to-Infant transmission because the information hadn't filtered down to them.
+However, this study also showed that mothers were not knowledgeable about Mother-to-Infant transmission because the information had not filtered down to them.

 Additionally, a 2008 survey conducted among 11 and 12 class girls (aged 14 to 19; mean age was 16.38) in South Delhi found that 71% had no knowledge about the effects of genital herpes.
 43% did not know the effects of syphilis and 28% did not know gonorrhoea was an STD.
 46% thought the all STDs, except AIDS, could be cured.
 The major sources of information about STDs and safe sex among the girls were their friends (76%), media (72%), books and magazines (65%) or the internet (52%).
 48% felt that they could not talk to their parents about sex.